 - The result is 50.

 So 25% of 200 is 50.
-This method is used constantly for discounts, tips, commissions, tax, grade weights, and anything else where you are taking a portion of a total.
+This method is used for discounts, tips, commissions, tax, grade weights, and any situation where you need a portion of a total.

 How to find what percentage one number is of another

 This is the classic X is what percent of Y? format.
-The formula is the master formula again:
+Use the master formula:

 Example: 45 is what percentage of 180?